-Staff requests a postponement until March 26, 2004.
-There is another zoning case to the south, where the applicant is requesting the same change (C14-03-0140).
-Staff and the applicant would like the two cases to be heard concurrently and notification needs to be sent.
+There is another zoning case to the east, where the applicant is requesting the same change (C14-03-0140).

 The majority of the subject tract was part of a zoning case considered and approved by City Council on March 9, 2000.
 As a condition of zoning, a conditional overlay was approved that limited the total number of vehicle trips generated by this property and three other properties to 6,500 vehicle trips per day.
 These four properties were approved with various use and site development restrictions (see attached zoning ordinances and map).